2Tricky4u/Bachelor-Thesis-De-occlusion-of-occluded-vehicle-images-from-drone-video/README.md

    ```sh
    conda activate inpainting
    ```
-   You should be ready to use AOT-GAN for inference and training (if your machine has a GPU with CUDA support.) <br> Go to the <a href="#AOT-usage">AOT-GAN Usage</a> section to see how to use it.
+   You should be ready to use AOT-GAN for inference and training (if your machine has a GPU with CUDA support.) <br> Go to the <a href="#aot-gan-usage">AOT-GAN Usage</a> section to see how to use it.

 #### Evaluation Metrics
 <a id="metrics_inst"></a>